nathanllww/slivka-irv/README.md

 $ conda create -n slivka-irv python=3.9
 $ conda activate slivka-irv
 ```
+All the following steps, and running the program, should be done in your newly created environment.
 This package is not yet on PyPi.
 For now, the package should be cloned from Github, then installed.
 ```shell
 $ git clone https://github.com/nathanllww/slivka-irv.git